apitoolkit/apitoolkit-landing/docs/sdks/nodejs/adonisjs/index.md

 If you have fields that are sensitive and should not be sent to APItoolkit servers, you can mark those fields to be redacted  (the fields will never leave your servers).

-To mark a field for redacting via this SDK, you need to add some additional arguments to the default export object in the `conf/apitoolkit.js|ts` file with paths to the fields that should be redacted.
+To mark a field for redacting via this SDK, you need to add some additional arguments to the configuration object in the `conf/apitoolkit.js|ts` file with paths to the fields that should be redacted.
 There are three arguments you can provide to configure what gets redacted, namely:

 1. `redactHeaders`:  A list of HTTP header keys.
 2. `redactRequestBody`: A list of JSONPaths from the request body.